 Tell your story by sharing your personal connection with friends, family, colleagues and local businesses.
 Sharing details about why you're fundraising can be incredibly powerful and will show people how important their support is.

 Ask for support from your workplace or school.
-There might be an upcoming event you can sell your bandannas at, or you could create your own.
+There might be an upcoming event where you can promote your efforts or a dollar matching scheme at your workplace to help increase your impact.